TonyWang666/Yeppy_front_end/README.md

 4. Also remember to open the server and database with the tables created already

-Project Name: Yeppy
+# Project Name: Yeppy

-Description:
+# Description:
 1. A Content-based Personal Restaurant Recommendation system
 2. A full-stack project with frontend using React.js and backend using Java, Rest API, Postgresql

-Description for this repository:
+# Description for this repository:
 The front-end of the Yeppy, written by JavaScript, React.js, Material UI and the other frameworks.

 The link of the back-end repository: https://github.com/TonyWang666/Yeppy_back_end.git

+More detail can be viewed on my website: https://tonywangjx.com